balancer/linear-pools/README.md

 # Orb Collective's Linear Pool Project

-Tins repo...
+This repo contains implementations of all linear pools supported by Balancer.

+IMPORTANT: Before developing your own Linear Pool, make sure your yield-bearing vault is not ERC4626 compliant and is not a fork from Aave v2, in which cases a new linear pool is not required.

-more information about boosted pools and linear pools: [LINK]
+More information about boosted pools and linear pools: [LINK]

 # Components of a Linear Pool